C2C CTF Writeups

 elf = ELF('server_leaked')

-# i need to overwrite a function that is called after i write to memory.
+# We need to overwrite a function that is called after we write to memory.

 # process_put calls send_response at the end.